netzmacht-archive/contao-workflow-engine/README.md

 * `workflow.PROCESS_NAME.STEP_NAME.STATE_NAME.pre_validation` called before the process handler tries to validate
 * `workflow.PROCESS_NAME.STEP_NAME.STATE_NAME.pre_validation_fail` called if pre_validation fails

-Usually the services register their listeners for themselve.
+Usually the services register their listeners for themselves.
 But their is not limit that you have to use any services.

 Usage
 --------------